yokolet/yokolet.github.com/_posts/2017-06-09-math-without-it.md

 </pre>

 The second step is to find what is the quotient.
-I've already know how many times to repeat.
+I've already learned how many times to repeat.
-I want to know the bit there is zero or one.
+So, I want to know each bit is zero or one.

-This step does like in the manual calculation.
+This step goes like in the manual calculation.

 <pre>
-1010 - 110 = 100
+1010 - 110 = 100    --> the second bit is one
-100 - 11 = 1
+100 - 11 = 1        --> the first bit is one
+1 - ... (no more)
 </pre>

 This divison's time complexity turns to O(log(n)) .